neomatrixcode/Faker.jl/README.md

  + Julia version 0.7 syntax update

 #### Version 0.2.0
- + Julia version 0.7 syntax update
+ + Julia version 1.0 syntax update
+ + Implementation of the seed () method, seed for the random number generator.
+Calling the same script twice with the same seed will produce the same results.
  + Unicode symbol generator

 #### Version 0.2.1